hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > To sell without is risk – the law abounds
 >
-> With penalties for each – some fifty pounds.
+> With penalties for each – some fifty pounds[^180].

->
+[^180]: The penalty for the sale of any excisable article without license, is £50.

 > But these ball holders nothing have in view,
 >
 > But gain, for which they cheat the revenue;